A smart shopper's guide to rented mailing lists

 - Households of a specific income level?

-If you discover that your publication is targeted, using demographics like income, age and gender can be really useful for narrowing your list selection without getting too specific.
+If you discover that your mailing is targeted, using demographics like income, age and gender can be really useful for narrowing your list selection without getting too specific.

 2. Where do your ideal readers live?

-Think about the service lines you're promoting within your hospital newsletter, and think about the people who might come to you for those services.
-Where do these people live?
-How far might people travel to tap into your services?
+Think about the service lines you're promoting within your mailing, and think about the consumers who might come to you for those services.
+Where do these consumers live?
+How far might consumers travel to tap into your services?
 Who might consider your facility incredibly convenient?

 Answering these questions can help you come up with geographic selections—which can be used alone or in combination with demographic selections.